BeObnoxious/BeObnoxious/README.md

 ---

 > [!CAUTION]
-> ## $$\color{#7B96B8}\textsf{🚨 DNI (DO NOT INTERACT) CRITERIA}$$
+> ## $$\color{#7B96B8}\textsf{⛔ DNI (DO NOT INTERACT) CRITERIA}$$
 > *   **Forum Crybabies & Non-Canon Pushers:** If you spend your days on discussion boards losing your mind over character designs (like throwing massive tantrums because Tom isn't drawn black or white, and aggressively whining about it) — please, jog on.
-To be clear: it’s absolutely not about race.
-It’s about my intense dislike for people who deviate from the original source material and then try to shove their headcanons down everyone's throats.
+To be clear: it’s absolutely not about prejudice.
+My stance is rooted in deep respect for the creators' original intent and the authentic 2-Tone ska culture that shaped the character.
+I stand firmly with the canon established by the authors, and I have zero tolerance for people who disregard the creators' choices just to force their own headcanons down everyone's throats.
 Keep your toxic fandom drama away from my zone.
 > *   **Forced AU Policemen:** People who force specific AU templates onto everyone and breed toxic fandom drama.
 Keep your broken logic away from my zone.
 > *   **Sensitivity:** My humor can be blunt and obnoxious.
 If you prefer a very softened environment, this space might not suit you.